-- 7 Rename the files that you have just retrieved: - for AMADNS files, if the file was "primary" (.pri extension), rename the file to have the ".sec" (secondary) extension to indicate successful retrieval. - for DIRP files, if the file was "unprocessed" (.unp extension), rename the file to have the ".pro" (processed) extension to indicate successful retrieval.
+- 7 Using the tool that you used to retrieve the billing files, rename the files that you have just retrieved: - for AMADNS files, if the file was "primary" (.pri extension), rename the file to have the ".sec" (secondary) extension to indicate successful retrieval. - for DIRP files, if the file was "unprocessed" (.unp extension), rename the file to have the ".pro" (processed) extension to indicate successful retrieval.